didelik/didelik/README.md

 🔥 &nbsp; Proudly active in supportive programming community.<br>

-🚀 &nbsp; Working on Real World Application using React & Flutter.<br>
+🚀 &nbsp; Working on Real World Websites and Applications using React & Flutter.<br>

 💻 &nbsp; Experience with Linux system administration and dev-ops concepts.<br>